magistermaks/sequensa/README.md

 <img src="./logo.png" align="right" alt="Logo" title="Sequensa Logo" width="130.75" height="80" />

-__General info:__  Sequensa is a esoteric programing language based on C++ that is good enough to actually use it.
+__General info:__  Sequensa is a esoteric programing language based on C++ stream syntax that is good enough to actually use it.

 Read more about Sequensa programming language [here](http://darktree.net/projects/sequensa/)
 Learn how to compile/install Sequensa [here](./COMPILE.md)